Study Description

 Assessment of adverse events

-Data will also be collected on patients who receive a conventional lung transplant.
-These patients will be enrolled in a contemporaneous control group in order to provide context for EVLP results.
+Data was also collected on patients who received a conventional lung transplant.
+These patients were enrolled in a contemporaneous Non-EVLP group in order to provide context for EVLP results.

 Utilization rate